Separation of Routing and Scheduling in Backpressure-Based Wireless Networks: Diff-Max: Formulation and Design

 \subsection{Network Utility Maximization}

-In this section, we formulate and design the Diff-Max framework.
+In this section, we formulate and design Diff-Max.
 Our first step is the NUM formulation of the problem and its solution.
-This approach (\ie NUM formulation and its solution) sheds light into the structure of the Diff-Max algorithms.
-Note that the NUM formulation optimizes the average values of the parameters (\ie flow rates) that are defined in Section~\ref{sec:system}.
-By abuse of notation, we use a variable, \eg $\phi$ as the average value $\phi(t)$ in our NUM formulation, if both $\phi$ and $\phi(t)$ refers to the same parameter.
+This approach sheds light into the structure of the Diff-Max algorithms. \footnote{NUM optimizes the average values of the parameters (\ie flow rates) that are defined in Section~\ref{sec:system}.
+By abuse of notation, we use a variable, \eg $\phi$ as the average value $\phi(t)$ in our NUM formulation if both $\phi$ and $\phi(t)$ refers to the same parameter.}